 Given the rising cost of malpractice claims and the high probability of being sued — more than a third of American physicians have been sued for malpractice — the current crisis could expose physicians and health care facilities to an unparalleled level of liability risk.

-Coronavirus crisis may lead to influx of claims
+Coronavirus crisis may lead to an influx of claims

 While medical teams engage in the herculean effort to treat victims of COVID-19, potential malpractice claims may be a secondary but still pressing source of unease.
 A recent MDLinx survey found nearly 37 percent of physicians are moderately or very concerned about medical malpractice, and multiple emergency room physicians recently expressed concerns about liability related to COVID-19 patient care.